-Located in the southeastern region of the US and spanning 59,425 square miles, Georgia is a vast and diverse area.
-It has some of the most fascinating and beautiful areas – including the Blue Ridge mountains, the Piedmont Plateau, and numerous rivers and lakes as well as a stunning coastline and barrier islands.
-With so many different ecosystems, it’s not surprising that Georgia also has an incredibly diverse range of wildlife too.
+Located in the southeastern region of the United States and spanning 59,425 square miles, Georgia is a vast and diverse area.
+It has some of the most fascinating and beautiful areas, including the Blue Ridge mountains, the Piedmont Plateau, and numerous rivers and lakes, as well as a stunning coastline and barrier islands.
+With so many different ecosystems, it’s not surprising that Georgia also has an incredibly diverse range of wildlife, too.
 Therefore, we’ve discovered some of the largest animals in Georgia, and where you’ll find them!

 1. American Black Bear